 Gili Islands Diving

-Undersea World – The three island archipelago is most known for the large number of hawksbill and green turtles that are the biggest attraction for divers, snorkelers and boaters.
-There are 30 dive sites on an interesting subsea terrain of slopes, ridges, walls, canyons and rocky outcrops with rich invertebrate cover of colorful hard and soft corals, sponges and huge sea fans.
-Fish highlights include schools of sergeant majors, fusiliers, surgeon fish, snappers, batfish, Moorish idols, rabbitfish, chub and pelagics like jacks.
-Other notables are several species of sweetlips, clown and titan triggerfish, bumphead parrotfish, pufferfish, filefish, numerous wrasse species, moray eels, black and whitetip reef sharks, bluespotted stingrays and occasionally seen eagle and manta rays, and whale sharks.
-Macro life is also strong with frogfish, mantis shrimp, octopus, lobsters, nudibranchs, crinoids, sea cucumbers, flying gurnards and pygmy seahorses.
+Undersea World – The three island archipelago is most known for a large number of hawksbill and green turtles that are the biggest attraction for divers, snorkelers and boaters.
+There are 30 dive sites on an interesting subsea terrain of slopes, ridges, walls, canyons and rocky outcrops with a rich invertebrate cover of colorful hard and soft corals, sponges and huge sea fans.
+Fish highlights include schools of sergeant majors, fusiliers, surgeonfish, snappers, batfish, Moorish idols, rabbitfish, chub and pelagics like jacks.
+Other notables are several species of sweetlips, clown and titan triggerfish, bumphead parrotfish, pufferfish, filefish, numerous wrasse species, moray eels, black and whitetip reef sharks, blue-spotted stingrays and occasionally seen eagle and manta rays, and whale sharks.
+Macro life is also strong with frogfish, mantis shrimp, octopus, lobsters, nudibranchs, crinoids, sea cucumbers, flying gurnards, and pygmy seahorses.
 In addition, there are a couple of intriguing shipwrecks.
-The shallowest areas still show damage from historic destructive fishing practices, but as time goes on the life there is getting reestablished and the generally healthy reef in deeper water is well worth diving.
+The shallowest areas still show damage from historic destructive fishing practices, but as time goes on the life there is getting re-established and the generally healthy reef in deeper water is well worth diving.